 Redemption Of "The Bad Guy" Scott Hall

 Scott Hall knew he had a problem but felt helpless to fix his ways.
-Through time, he found that the first step was forgiving himself for his past and for his troubles.
-This forgiveness gave Scott clarity for the consequences of his actions and felt it was then time to change his life.
+Through time, he found that the first step was forgiving himself for his past and his troubles.
+This forgiveness gave Scott clarity for the consequences of his actions, and felt it was then time to change his life.

 "I had the inability to ask for help when I needed it.
 People offered to help me, but I refused.
 They’d ask, ‘How are you?’ and I’d answer, ‘Better than you.’"

 From 2012 to 2013, Scott’s problems severely escalated.
 Diamond Dallas Page, who was becoming viral for the success of his DDP YOGA program, received a message from their mutual friend, WWE Hall Of Famer Sean Waltman (X-Pac, Syxx, The 1-2-3 Kid), who expressed concern for Hall’s well-being.
 In the message, Waltman had written that Scott was talking about getting a gun.

 Page made a call to Hall alongside fellow WWE Hall Of Famer Jake "The Snake" Roberts, living with Dallas at the time as rehabilitation for his own personal struggles.
 The call was recorded and posted to social media (as chronicled in the 2015 documentary, The Resurrection Of Jake The Snake).
 A defeated and struggling Scott Hall accepted an invitation to move in with Dallas, just as Jake did.

 Scott Hall believed Dallas’s invitation and efforts turned his life around and put Hall on the path of a clean and healthy lifestyle.
 Though he and Jake hit speedbumps in their recovery, both successfully had their lives changed for the better through the help of DDP and their own self-determination.
 Scott Hall has since become an advocate for healthy living.